marklogic/marklogic-docker/README.md

 ```

 When you complete these steps, you will have multiple containers; one on each VM and all connected to each other on the 'ml-cluster-network' network.
 All the containers will be part of same cluster.
-l-cluster-network' network.
-All the containers will be part of same cluster.

 # Backing Up and Restoring a Database